wp-media/wp-media-plugin-family/README.md

 ```
 The model returns an array with 2 keys ( categorized & uncategorized )
 - The categorized version has the plugins grouped by their categories.
-- The uncategorized version reverse of the former.
+- The uncategorized version is the reverse of the former.

 Next, we need to invoke the controller responsible for managing the installation and activation.
 This controller has a corresponding interface that needs to be implemented.